 Again, while automated lighting may give the impression that someone is home, especially in the evening when lights can be seen from the street, thieves know to look for other much clearer signs that you're gone during the day.
-According to interviews with convicted burglars in Australia and the U.K., opportunistic thieves look for uncollected mail, newspapers and packages left on the porch, and empty driveways and garages.
+According to interviews with convicted burglars in Australia and the U.K. (as part of a study), opportunistic thieves look for uncollected mail, newspapers and packages left on the porch, and empty driveways and garages.

 An Oregon TV news team which surveyed convicted burglars found that all of their respondents would knock on the front door before breaking in.
 Unless you have a nifty doorbell camera installed, those tricky interior lights won't help.

 The Best Burglar Deterrent